How to move your property sale forward

 It is very important that there is someone there at all times to answer a buyer’s questions during a property viewing.
 However, it is equally important that buyers are allowed to soak up the ambience of a home without feeling pressurised.
 By all means, create an information pack on your house and various aspects of the local neighbourhood, but try not to sit on buyers’ shoulders as they walk around your home.

 Depending on where in the UK your home is, moving a property forward to the front of a buyer’s wish-list is not an easy task.
 There may be several hundred houses for sale, all vying for the attention of buyers.
 If the need to sell your house fast takes priority over all your other concerns, you have the additional option of a property buyer, like Flying Homes.
 These companies will agree to buy your house in any condition, without the need for marketing, property viewings and haggling over price.
-They can offer up to 100 percent of a home’s value, and remove the open market from the equation altogether.
 If everything runs smoothly, you may be able to sell your house in fewer than two weeks.
 Try a quote from Flying Homes, call 0800 68 99 420 and move your property forward today!